spcs/synaps/synaps-api/doc/source/artifacts/install/install.rabbitmq.rst

 ..
 NOTE::

-   Replace example hostname(synaps-mq01 and synaps-mq02) to real hostname.
+   Replace example hostname(synaps-mq01 and synaps-mq02) to the first hostname (the one without dots) of each server.
+   For example, If hostname is "synapsmq1.exam.ple", only "synapsmq1" is used.

 ::